 Then I document the heck out of everything.

 Information architecture work can be hard to grasp without concrete examples.
 I have chosen a few case studies from my portfolio to show the power of information architecture process through a set of diverse contexts.

 Messes I have helped make sense of:

 The following are the tools I have developed for others to use as they pursue learning how to practice information architecture.
 Many of these started as worksheets in How to Make Sense of Any Mess, my book about information architecture for everybody.

-All of the tools below are either free or available at an accessible price-point via education platforms I am comfortable with working with or though my own Etsy Shop.
-If you want to support my work, consider buying something or spreading these tools to those who might use them.
+All of the tools below are either free or available at an accessible price-point via education platforms or my Etsy Shop.

 I developed this course with Pluralsight to introduce the concepts of information architecture and give you confidence in practicing it.

 Do your diagrams suck?
 Here are two easy to use tools that I designed to help my students make better diagrams and maps.

 I developed this set of heuristics to serve as an easy to understand and implement set of principles anyone could use to make the information architecture of their work better.